 How are cost estimates determined?
 What if my project changes?

-What services does the CDW provide?
+What kinds of payments/funding does the CDW for Research accept?

 What if I need data for non-research purposes?